Zokiio/SchoolAsignment/README.md

 # SchoolAsignment
-Small School asignment, will be removed after grading
+Small School asignment, will be removed after grading.